 Jubilate!
 Rejoice!
-The University of Ottawa Choir is thrilled to invite you to its virtual spring concert featuring Laetentur Caeli, choral work by Kentaro Sato.
-We hope our video gives you joy and hope in this season of renewal.
+The University of Ottawa Choir is thrilled to invite you to its virtual concert featuring Laetentur Caeli, choral work by Kentaro Sato.
+We hope our video gives you joy and hope in this time of renewal.

 The concert is free, but your gift of any amount* will be gratefully received and will help keep the music alive.